 Since Rozanne can remember, she has painted, drawn and followed her passion for the arts.
 After graduating UCLA and Art Center College of Design with distinction, Rozanne became owner of Arc & Line Communications.
 She also taught at the Academy of Art University in San Francisco.
-Rozanne’s artwork was selected into the permanent collection of the Library of Congress, won Best of Show in the Yosemite Renaissance XXIII exhibit, 1st place in the Pacific Prints exhibit by PAL, and 1st place in the Beyond Cancer exhibit by the Canary Foundation and PAL.
+Rozanne’s artwork was selected into the permanent collection of the Library of Congress, won Best of Show in the Yosemite Renaissance XXIII exhibit, Best of Show in Politics (Not) as Usual, 1st place in the Pacific Prints exhibit, and 1st place in the Beyond Cancer exhibit by the Canary Foundation.

 The power of the visual message has always intrigued me.
 My art invites the viewer to start a conversation.
 I am interested in exploring the struggles and connections between self, society, and nature.
 By acknowledging our earth’s value, I hope to communicate the importance of balancing the current dissonance between human society and the natural world.

 I have a special romance with monotype printmaking.
 I paint on a glass-like surface, which records every movement and emotion of every mark I make.
 There is no hiding once I start.
 The uncomfortable space is enlightening and very addicting.
 It challenges me to see, feel, and expose my subject as well as myself.